Streamlinelv/cartbounty/readme.txt

 WooCommerce Live Checkout Field Capture plugin saves all activity in the [WooCommerce](https://woocommerce.com) checkout form before it is submitted.
 Now you will be able to see who has abandoned their shopping carts and you will be able to manually contact them and remind about the abandoned cart.
 You could offer them an additional discount on the cart by sending them a coupon in order to persuade them.
-In case if you would like to receive email notifications about abandoned carts, please visit our [WooCommerce Live Checkout Field Capture Pro - save abandoned carts](http://majas-lapu-izstrade.lv/woocommerce-save-abandoned-carts-pro "WooCommerce Live Checkout Field Capture Pro - save abandoned carts") plugin version.
+If you would like to receive email notifications about abandoned carts and send automated abandoned cart recovery emails to customers, please visit our [WooCommerce Live Checkout Field Capture Pro - save abandoned carts](http://majas-lapu-izstrade.lv/woocommerce-save-abandoned-carts-pro "WooCommerce Live Checkout Field Capture Pro - save abandoned carts") plugin version.

 If the user completes the payment and receives a "Thank you" page he is removed from the Checkout Field Capture table.